Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 The best moisture management usually comes from a system, not one claim.

 Look for fast transfer off the skin, broad moisture spread, and enough fabric stability to avoid cling when humidity rises.
-In other words, the winning answer is rarely one label treatment.
-It is how the garment behaves in real conditions over time.

 How do we justify premium pricing in performance golf apparel without over-claiming?